harelba/responsive-multiprocessing/README.markdown

 `func_args_list` - A list of lists, each containing a "job definition" for the func

 `msg_handler` - A callback that will get the messages from the sub processes.
 Signature is (pid,msg_type,msg).
-Logging messages have a msg_type value 'log', and each message contains the tuple (timestamp,level,text)
+Logging messages have a msg_type value 'log', and each message contains the tuple (timestamp,level,text).
+Defaults to None.

 `log_handler` - A callback specific for logging messages.
 Expected signature is (pid,level,text).
 If not provided, Logging messages will be just sent as regular messages with msg_type 'log' and a message in the format (timestamp,level,text).
+Defaults to None.

+`traceback_handler` - A callback for traceback propagation from the child processes to the main process.
+Defaults to default_traceback_handler, which just prints the traceback to standard error.
+Callback signature is (pid,timestamp,traceback).

 `check_interval` - The interval between checks that all jobs have been finished.
-Usually, no need to specify it.
+Defaults to 0.1 - Unless it's a special case, there is no need to specify it.

 ## Example
 The original reason this module has been written was to parallelize checking a set of gzip files for corruption, so let's look at it as an example use case.